yowainwright/developer-ci-benefits/README.md

 Concluding this talk, listeners/developers will have tools to use to start their own CI processes.
 They will have a brief exploration into different CI patterns.
 They will be aware of benefits that developers receive after implementing CI.

+---

+## Document Bullet Points 🔫

+Listed below are docs for the talk.
+The [Docs README](https://github.com/yowainwright/developer-ci-benefits/blob/master/docs/README.md) can be viewed for more docs information.
+Each doc is used to construct the appropriate slides for each time this talk is presented.

+- ### Talk Objectives
+  - Talk introduction
+- ### What is CI
+  - Definitions that define the talk
+- ### Supporting Quotes
+  - Quotes to sell this talks value
+- ### Key Talk Points
+  - A list of 4 high level points covered in this talk
+- ### Learning about CI
+  - When the speaker started learning about CI
+  - Introduction to unit testing
+- ### Unit Testing Example
+  - A basic unit testing example in pure JavaScript

 ----

 ## Reference 📝

 The sections and lists below contain references that were used in the construction of this repository.

-### Docs

-Listed below are docs for the talk.
-The [Docs README](https://github.com/yowainwright/developer-ci-benefits/blob/master/docs/README.md) can be viewed for more docs information.
-Each doc is used to construct the appropriate slides for each time this talk is presented.

 ### Tools